wickedev/liquibase-kotlin-dsl/README.md

 ##### Deprecated and Unsupported Items
 * Liquibase has a ```whereParam``` element for changes like the ```update``` change.
-It isn't documented in the Liquibase documentation, and I just don't see the any benefits of using it value of it over the simpler ```where``` element, so it has been left out of the Groovy DSL.
+It isn't documented in the Liquibase documentation, and I don't see any benefits of using it over the simpler ```where``` element, so it has been left out of the Groovy DSL.
 * In the Liquibase XML, you can set a ```sql``` attribute in a ```sqlFile``` change, but that doesn't make a lot sense, so this has been disabled in the Groovy DSL.